Could Digital Doctor be Risky for Failure to Recognize in Texas?

 Doctor on Demand is said to allow doctors to diagnose conditions, prescribe medications, provide referrals and set up labs if needed, all via the video chat system.
 So far, 1,000 doctors across 15 U.S. states have signed on to give the product a try.
 Not everyone is a proponent of the technology, however, as many U.S. states have implemented laws preventing the platform from being operated within their boundaries.

 While the American Medical Association believes that Doctor on Demand could be helpful and beneficial if used properly and in support of more comprehensive care, the success of Doctor on Demand has not been proven.
 The platform places a great deal of responsibility on the shoulders of the doctors employing the technology, as they will be tasked with diagnosing and treating conditions without ever seeing the patient physically.
-It will be vital that doctors do not rely merely on the patients’ complaints to ensure that they properly recognize and diagnose illnesses.
-Failure to recognize or diagnose a condition could be life threatening for Texas patients, and only time will tell if the potential rewards of this technology outweigh the risks.
+As stated by some of the best lawyers focusing on medical mistakes in Houston Texas, It will be vital that doctors do not rely merely on the patients’ complaints to ensure that they properly recognize and diagnose illnesses.
+Failure to recognize or diagnose a condition could be life-threatening for Texas patients, and only time will tell if the potential rewards of this technology outweigh the risks.

 Source: businessweek.com, Dr. Phil-Backed Startup Launches Online Medical Exams, Brad Stone, Dec.
 10, 2013